Cover for critical illnesses

 Trauma insurance provides cover if you are diagnosed with a

-specified illness or injury.
-These policies include the major
+specified illness.
+These policies include the major illnesses that

 Trauma insurance pays a set amount.
 This can be used for things

-- An income stream if you stop working, but find out about income
+- an income stream if you stop working

 Do you need trauma cover?